mocha-opts/awesome-stars-coconut/README.md

 *   [QLing-yes/ElysiaTemplate](https://github.com/QLing-yes/ElysiaTemplate) - We are committed to creating a very usable template and welcome your comments

-*   [better-auth/better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication framework for TypeScript
+*   [better-auth/better-auth](https://github.com/better-auth/better-auth) - The most comprehensive authentication framework

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI